iftikhar8/thesis/chapters/theoretical/docs/theoretical.md

 ### Physical sub-model

 The oceanographic circulation model used was BRAN3 [Bluelink renalysis, version 3p5; Oke:2013dm], a hindcast model based on the Ocean Forecasting Australia Model (OFAM).
 BRAN is a data-assimilating model that aims to resolve mesoscale eddies in 3-dimensions, at the scale of 10 km in the horizontal (0.1° latitude and longitude) and 5-10 m vertically (15 depth bins between 0-105 m).
 The model consists of mean daily current velocities, sea-level anomaly, sea-surface temperature, and salinity over the period January 1993 to September 2012.
 An eddy diffusivity value (K) of 300 ms^-1^ was used, as per similar studies in the region [CITE condie, chiswell].
-The time-step of the model was 2 hours.
+The time-step of the model was two hours.

 ### Biological sub-model